HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 ### Privacy policy

 Notifications regarding data processing do not always take place via a consent banner.
 They are also usually described in more detail on separate pages compared to such banners.
-On such pages, you will find information on integrated 3rd parties, which data is processed for which purpose, etc. To identify such sites, we used the privacy-relevant signatures from <a hreflang="en" href="https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json">a study</a>.
+On such pages, you will find information on integrated third-parties, which data is processed for which purpose, etc. To identify such sites, we used the privacy-relevant signatures from <a hreflang="en" href="https://github.com/RUB-SysSec/we-value-your-privacy/blob/master/privacy_wording.json">a study</a>.
 Using this method, we could determine that 45% of the websites (mobile: 41%)  contained a link on their homepage to a privacy-related page.
 The figure below shows the distribution of the top privacy link keywords.

 {{ figure_markup(
   image="privacy-link-keywords.png",
   caption="Top privacy link keywords.", description="Bar chart showing the most common keywords used to refer to the website's privacy policy.
-The word 'privacy' was used on 28.63% desktop and 22.95% mobile sites to link to the privacy policy, the word 'policy' on 24.26% and 19.41% sites, 'cookies' on 8.19% and 7.90%, 'cookie policy' on 3.63% and 3.30%, 'privacidad' on 2.68% and 2.99%, 'datenschutz' on 2.09% and 3.14%, 'mentions légales' on 2.08% and 1.85%, 'privacidade' on 1.66% and 1.76%, 'aviso legal' on 1.35% and 1.65%, 'prywatności' on 0.97% and 1.12%, and finally the word 'gdpr' was used on 0.99% and 0.94% sites to link to the privacy policy.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=817391735&format=interactive", sheets_gid="1284713488", sql_file="most_common_privacy_link_keywords.sql"
+The word 'privacy' was used on 28.63% desktop and 22.95% mobile sites to link to the privacy policy, the word 'policy' on 24.26% and 19.41% sites, 'cookies' on 8.19% and 7.90%, 'cookie policy' on 3.63% and 3.30%, 'privacidad' on 2.68% and 2.99%, 'datenschutz' on 2.09% and 3.14%, 'mentions légales' on 2.08% and 1.85%, 'privacidade' on 1.66% and 1.76%, 'aviso legal' on 1.35% and 1.65%, 'prywatności' on 0.97% and 1.12%, and finally the word 'gdpr' was used on 0.99% and 0.94% sites to link to the privacy policy.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=817391735&format=interactive", height="412", sheets_gid="1284713488", sql_file="most_common_privacy_link_keywords.sql"
   )